Quest Joint Airlock: High-pressure gas tanks

 Two oxygen and two nitrogen high-pressure gas tanks are attached externally to the equipment lock segment.
 These tanks (known as the High Pressure Gas Assembly.) provide a replenishable source of gas to the atmosphere control and supply system and 900 psi oxygen for recharging the space suits (EMUs).

 Recharging the high-pressure tanks was accomplished by the Space Shuttle fleet until its retirement.
 When an orbiter was docked to the station's Pressurized Mating Adapters (PMA-2 or PMA-3), oxygen was routed through pressure lines from the PMAs to the Quest Airlock.
 The pumping of the oxygen from the docked spacecraft tanks into Quest's high-pressure tank was accomplished by the Oxygen Recharge Compressor Assembly (ORCA).

 After the retirement of the Space Shuttle fleet, the Nitrogen Oxygen Recharge System (NORS) and spacecraft from the Commercial Crew Development program will take over this task.

 Construction

-This module was manufactured by Boeing, under contract by NASA at the Marshall Space Flight Center in 2000.
+This module was manufactured by Boeing, under contract by NASA, at the Marshall Space Flight Center in 2000.
 It is made from aluminum and steel alloys.

-The crew airlock segment was derived from the Space Shuttle's external airlock.
+The design for the crew airlock segment was derived from that of the Space Shuttle's external airlock.